neosatrapahereje/SwiftAlignmentToolbox/README.md

 # SwiftAlignmentToolbox
-A toolbox for music alignment in swift
+A toolbox for music alignment in Swift